 It’s important to understand that the electricity that powers your home carries heat.
 This means that too much electricity running through your system will eventually build up heat in the wall outlet, melting important insulation covering wires.
 Once electrical wires are exposed, you run the risk of burning down your house.

-If your house is pretty old, you might want to have one of our residential electricians inspect your outlets.
+If your house is getting old in years, you might want to have one of our residential electricians inspect your outlets.
 Over time, electrical outlets will eventually wear out and increase your risk of short circuits.
-Fortunately, our electrical contractors will be able to help you with replacing outlets so you can maintain a safe home.
+Fortunately, our electrical contractors will be able to help you with so you can maintain a safe home.

-We highly recommend child proof outlets (also called tamper resistant outlets) because they have spring-loaded cover plates that prevent a child from being able to stick an object into one of the receptacle’s contact points.
-A tamper resistant outlet looks just like other outlets, except they protect children from electrical shock injury.
+We also highly recommend childproof outlets (also called tamper-resistant outlets) because they have spring-loaded cover plates that prevent a child from being able to stick an object into one of the receptacle’s contact points.

 Our Lowell electricians are able to inspect outlets and troubleshoot issues so you can avoid short circuits and other electrical problems.
-To schedule your quote for replacing outlets, call Flat River Electric at (616) 987-0596.
+With any questions or to schedule a quote for replacing outlets, feel free to contact Flat River Electric online or by phone at (616) 987-0596.